Looking for an Affordable Home?

 What is Area Median Income (AMI)?

 Area Median Income, commonly referred to as “AMI,” is a federal calculation based on census data from every geographic area.
-The number matters a great deal when looking at affordable housing in Eugene – an area with a current AMI of $44,900 for a one-person household, or $51,300 for a four-person household.
+The number matters a great deal when looking at affordable housing in Eugene – an area with a current AMI of $49,900 for a one-person household, or $71,200 for a four-person household (as of June 1, 2021).

-Households earning less that are very likely to be adversely affected by housing costs.
-Below is the 2018 AMI chart for the Eugene-Springfield area, by household size.
+Households earning less than that are very likely to be adversely affected by housing costs.
+Below is the 2021 AMI chart for the Eugene-Springfield area, by household size.
 Consider that many people who work, including full-time work, earn less than 100% AMI.
-This is why Eugene is concerned about income levels, housing affordability, and creating more units for people up to 80% AMI.
+This is why Eugene is concerned about income levels, housing affordability, and creating more units for people under 80% AMI.

-2018 Eugene/Springfield HUD Income Based on Household Size
+2021 Eugene/Springfield HUD Income Based on Household Size (CDBG programs)

 |% AMI||1 Person||2 Persons||3 Persons||4 Persons||5 Persons||6 Persons|